Is this Tullamore Dew short film the best whiskey advert there ever was?

 The short film does well to showcase Ireland (its countryside and culture) while marrying a more modern view through the tattooed, well-turned-out young men.

-The ad is currently running in Europe.
-It was created out of a New York boutique agency, Opperman Weiss and was directed by Laurence Dunmore.
+The ad originally ran in Europe.
+It was created out of a New York boutique agency, Opperman Weiss, and was directed by Laurence Dunmore.

 Here’s the ad: